pehses/twixtools/README.md

 ## Purpose

-twixzip is a Python based command line tool for MRI raw data compression.
+twixzip is a Python based command line tool for Siemens MRI raw data compression.
 Following compression methods can be selected via the command line:

 * Oversampling removal
 * Lossy floating point compression using the zfp library
-* Single coil compression (scc)
+* Single coil compression (scc) based on svd
-* Geometric coil compression (gcc)
+* Geometric coil compression (gcc) based on svd
 * Optionally FID navigators can be removed

 Before applying the selected compression method(s), lossless compression (gzip) is applied to the header and meta data information which is then added to a hdf5 file.
 All additional meta information necessary for decompression (e.g. coil compression matrices) are also stored in the hdf5 file.